mjurczyk/grunt-galen/README.md

 > If you wish to use grunt-galen with Selenium Grid (especially SauceLabs), you may also want to define `desiredCapabilites` for each device. ([read more](https://docs.saucelabs.com/reference/test-configuration/)) ([drag-and-drop device configurator](https://docs.saucelabs.com/reference/platforms-configurator))

+> *Warning* - All desired capabilities ought to be strings.
+Therefore tags' arrays, boolean values and numbers have to be cast to strings in the Gruntfile.

 default: ***{}***

 required: ***true***